At a Glance

 ✨Tip Number 1

-Network with professionals in the maritime industry, especially those who work on tugs.
-Attend industry events or join relevant online forums to connect with potential colleagues and employers.
+Network with professionals in the maritime industry, especially those who have experience as Chief Engineers.
+Attend industry events or join relevant online forums to connect with others and learn about potential job openings.

 ✨Tip Number 2